Positives

 A Breakdown of How The Lib Tech TRS Rides and Who It's For Review by The Good Ride

-Lib Tech TRS Review - The Good Ride
+Lib Tech TRS Written Review

-I took a few laps at a demo but rode this in C3 without the org plates extensively, so I got to know this board almost instantly.
-I’ve also ridden this in various forms over the last 20 years.
-Everything from Camber, Camber with MTX, Rocker, C2x Hybrid Rocker, C3 and now C3 with Org Throttle Plates.
+I’ve also ridden this in various forms over the last 20 years, from Camber to camber with MTX, Rocker, C2x Hybrid Rocker, C3, and now C3 with Org Throttle Plates.

 Size: 157

-Days: 1 but many with the previous model with the same design minus the Org-Throttle plates.
+Days: 1, but many with the previous model with the same design minus the Org-Throttle plates.

-Conditions: Mostly hard uneven snow.
+Conditions: Mostly hard, uneven snow.

-Riders: James (Size 9, 5’10” 185-190lbs), Davey (Size 12, 240lbs, 6’4”)
+Riders: James (Size 9, 5’10” 185-190lbs)

 Boots: Vans Verse